deep-hwan/Next-ts-template/document/en/sitemap/README.md

 ✏️ Edit `NEXT_PUBLIC_SITE_URL` in the `.env` file

+### Getting Started

+    npx next-sitemap --config next-sitemap.config.js

+---

 ### SEO creation and settings

-🗂️ **Path: src > \_head > seo.ts**
+🗂️ **Path: src > \_head > next-seo.ts**
 Fetch SEO components from each page and optimize the title, content, and images for each page.
 This can be processed for better SEO optimization.

 ---

 ### Sitemap settings

-#### next-sitemap.config.js
+#### next-sitemap.config.js // next-seo.config.js

-You can set the deployed site here (currently set to default).
+(🙏🏻 Mandatory Processing) You can set information and optimization about the SEO of the site to be deployed

 #### src > pages > apis > sitemap.ts

-Next.js uses API routes to generate XML sitemaps in real time, including both dynamic and static routes, which are then served to search engines.
-When an API request is made, dynamic route data is fetched from the server, added to the sitemap, and returned in XML format to improve SEO.
-👉🏻 Modify the code to match the routing format of each page.
+Code for creating and deploying dynamic site maps (query:id).
+If dynamic routing exists on the site you want to deploy, make sure to update the code appropriately.
+Entering the yarn build command creates server-sitemap.xml

 #### src > pages > server-sitemap.xml